g8os/EFBD/docs/config.md

 The data is split up in this way so that for the use cases of 0-Disk, most of the time only one (sub)config is required.
 Should another (sub)config be required as well, it can easily be fetched from a source (e.g. [etcd](#etcd)) and stored together with the former (sub)config.

+On top of that it is designed to avoid duplication of data as much as possible.
+Should a specific [storage cluster](#StorageClusterConfig) be used by multiple [vdisks][vdisk], it would only have to be defined once, and can be referenced by all these vdisks simply using its identifier.
+This has the additional advantage that if this cluster should have to be updated due to one or multiple unreachable servers, it will be fixed for all these [vdisks][vdisk] at once.

 Who uses what:

 * [NBD Server][nbdserver] uses: